 If you are experiencing workplace, personal or emotional issues which are affecting your work or personal life, please call LawCare via the Employee Assistance Program 24 hour support on 1800 193 123, or visit their website www.easa.org.au.

-When booking an appointment, please tell the operator you are a Law Society member.
+When booking an appointment, please tell the operator you are a Law Society NT member.

-The Tristan Jepson Memorial Foundation is an independent organisation that aims to decrease distress, disability and the causes of depression and anxiety in the legal profession.
-Marie Jepson was the keynote speaker at the Law Society's 2011 Annual Mental Health Week Breakfast.
+The Minds Count Foundation is an independent organisation that aims to decrease distress, disability and the causes of depression and anxiety in the legal profession.

 Mental Health Week

-As part of the Law Society's Health and Wellbeing Strategy, a breakfast celebration is held on World Mental Health Day on 10 October to mark the occasion.
+As part of the Society's Health and Wellbeing Strategy, a breakfast celebration as well as CPD events are held during Mental Health Week each year.